|MP 7.01.138||Interspinous Fixation (Fusion) Devices|

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational, and thus these devices may be assessed only on the basis of their medical necessity.

-This policy was created with a search of the literature through July 2012 and updated July 30, 2013.
+This policy was created with a search of the literature through July 2012 and updated periodically using the MEDLINE database.
+The most recent update was performed though July 28, 2014.

 Several studies were identified that evaluated the biomechanics of interspinous fixation devices, but no English language publications were found that evaluated clinical outcomes with use of these devices when used in combination with fusion.